 Knowledgeable Car Accident Attorneys Advocating for Victims in Port St. Lucie and Beyond

 Any head injury is dangerous to a victim, since it may cause temporary or permanent impairment, loss of brain function, and other complications.
 Sphenoid bone fractures and injuries, which affect the area of the skull around a victim’s sinuses, are especially precarious, for those bones’ purpose is to protect an individual from the forceful impact of a blow to the head.
 When a car accident has left an individual with a sphenoid bone fracture or another serious injury, the party responsible for causing the crash should be held legally accountable.
 The Port St. Lucie car accident lawyers at Donaldson & Weston represent victims injured by the careless actions of other drivers in legal claims so that they may recover from their injuries without the burden of the financial impact as well.
 Our firm is dedicated to ensuring that our clients’ legal rights are protected and asserted in the aftermath of a serious motor vehicle collision, while they focus on getting well.
-If you have sustained a sphenoid bone fracture in an accident, contact our office today to find out more about our services.
+If you have sustained a sphenoid bone fracture in an accident, contact our one of our car accident attorneys today to find out more about our services.

 Sphenoid Bone Fractures and Injuries